-For high quality Kullu shawls and other handloom-woven goods, without the hard sell, head to the nearest branch of Bhuttico, the Bhutti Weavers’ Cooperative, which was established in 1944 and has showrooms in every …
+For high-quality Kullu shawls and other handloom-woven goods at fixed prices, without the hard sell, head to the nearest branch of Bhuttico, the Bhutti Weavers’ Cooperative.
+Established in 1944, Bhuttico has numerou…

-The Norbulingka shop sells the centre's expensive but beautiful craftworks and home-decor items, including jewellery, painted boxes and embroidered clothes and cushions, and sales benefit refugee artists.
+The Norbulingka shop sells the centre's expensive but beautiful postcards, home-decor items and craftwork including jewellery, painted boxes and embroidered clothes.
+Sales benefit refugee artists.